 The Phalaenopsis Orchid is the most commonly found orchid.
 They can be purchased just about anywhere that sells flowers and indoor plants.
-Phalaenopsis are extremely common because they are easily available everywhere, are the easiest to grow and re-bloom under home conditions, and have long-lasting flowers that are colorful and some are even blossoming with sweet fragrance.
+Phalaenopsis are extremely common because they are easily available everywhere, are the easiest to grow and re-bloom under home conditions, and have long-lasting flowers that are colorful and some are even blossom with a sweet fragrance.

-You may also here these referred to as Moth Orchids because the blooming flowers are said to look like moths in flight.
+You may also hear these referred to as Moth Orchids because the blooming flowers are said to look like moths in flight.
 Within the Horticulture community, this Orchid is also referenced as “phal” from time to time as well.

-They are found in just about every color, you name it and this orchid has it, except for blue.
+They are found in just about every color.
+You name it and this orchid has it, except for blue.
 They even come in patterned and blotched designs these days.
 Phalaenopsis Orchid care is simple, which is best for a first-timer because it ensures they will not be disappointed!

 Our Great Tips to Keeping Your Flower Alive!

 Phalaenopsis Orchids are primarily indoor orchids because they require constant temperatures above 60 degrees in order to survive.
 This variety is considered a “low light orchid” and does not like full sunlight.

 Place this orchid in a window that does not receive full light, or anywhere that gets indirect sunlight.
 Watch the color of your Phalaenopsis Orchid leaves, reducing sun if they look singed or turn lime green.
 When in bloom, you can move your Moth Orchid anywhere you would like to display.

 Your watering schedule depends entirely on what kind growing medium you are using.
 Using bark will require more often watering then if you are using moss.
 The heat and amount of sunlight hitting your indoor plant will also affect how often you need to water.